coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

    --authorization=RBAC
 ```

-We then pulled that config from the s3 bucket and versionned it (excluding the secrets obviously), so when we want to change the cluster configuration, a single commit is needed.
+We then pulled that config from the s3 bucket and versioned it, excluding the secrets obviously, so when we want to change the cluster configuration, a single commit is needed.

-The deployment is handled by a jenkins job and [terraform](https://www.terraform.io).
+The deployment is handled by a Jenkins job and [Terraform](https://www.terraform.io).
 It is done like so:

 ```sh
 aws s3 sync kops/${params.cluster} '${params.kopsStateStore}${params.cluster}'